PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 }
 ```

-Now let's shift back to the `test_getFromURL_performsGETRequestWithURL`.
+Now let's move back to the `test_getFromURL_performsGETRequestWithURL`.
 The testing sequence follows these steps:

 (1) Configure the request details (GET request).

 (2) Establish an expectation instance to anticipate asynchronous execution.

 (3) Use `URLProtocolStub.observeRequests` to inject a closure that retrieves a URLRequest.
 Within this closure, validate the URL and httpMethod, then fulfill the expectation to conclude the test.

 (4) Initiate the request.

 (5) Await its completion.

 ```swift